YuelLi/lion-message/README.md

       rails db:migrate RAILS_ENV=development

 ## User Stories
-All the cucumber files is under `lion-message/features`
+All the cucumber files are under `lion-message/features`
 * If the user has not logged in, he can only access to login and signup page.
     * GET ```/users/new```: show the sign up page.
     * POST ```/users/create```: given the username and password, create a user account.